Xavours/canvas-grid-master/README.md

 # canvas-grid-master
 Starting from that GitHub project : https://github.com/spoeken/infinite-canvas-grid

-The goal is to make an endless grid in canvas to browse a bunch of images stored in a folder.
+Canvas-grid-master is an endless grid in canvas to browse a bunch of images stored in a folder.
 Work in progress.

+To Do :

+- Support image
+- Add easing
+- Optimize draw function